peppeocchi/php-cron-scheduler/README.md

 - `from` - The email address set as sender
 - `body` - The body of the email
 - `transport` - The transport to use.
 For example if you want to use your gmail account or any other SMTP account.
 The value should be an instance of `Swift_Tranport`
+- `ignore_empty_output` - If this is set to `true`, jobs that return no output won't fire any email.

 The configuration can be set "globally" for all the scheduler commands, when creating the scheduler.